icameron/nxicy-nx-plugins/packages/python-lambda/README.md

 pip install --target=<workspace>/<library folder>/my-python-module  package_name
 ```

-### Adding a Package Library as a Dependency of a Function
+### Adding a Package Library as a Dependency of a Handler

-If you add the package library to the functions package target in project.json of the application it will be bundled with the main function, i.e.:
+If you add the package library to the handler package target in project.json of the application it will be bundled with the main handler, i.e.:

 ```
- "package-my-python-lambda-function": {
+ "package-my-python-lambda-handler": {
       "executor": "@nxicy/python-lambda:package",
       "options": {
          ...